FOLFIRI (Irinotecan de Gramont, Irinotecan modified de Gramont)

 - Brown marking on the skin along the line of the vein where fluorouracil has been injected

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar – plantar syndrome) which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar – plantar syndrome).
+This may cause tingling, numbness, pain and dryness

 Fewer than 1 in 100 people have these side effects after fluorouracil